ibm-cloud-docs/activity-tracker/reuse_resource_definitions.md

-## Export the configuration of resources in a logging instance
+## Export the configuration of resources
 {: #rrd_export_config}

 Complete the following steps to export the configuration of your resources: